 No Fundamentalist would argue like this.
 He would agree that the notion of Mary as Theotokos does not appear in the Bible (and he’d be wrong), but he’d never argue that Mary isn’t the Mother of God on the grounds that Jesus isn’t God.
-The Fundamentalist fully accepts our Lord’s divinity.

-Awake! is not adverse to misquoting and twisting the words of Catholic writers when doing so can help them slam the Church.
-Referring to Mary, the anonymous writer says, "The [Catholic] Church claims she was always virgin.
-While the Bible itself specifically states that Mary was ‘a virgin’ before giving birth to Jesus, ‘virginity after childbirth is not indicated in the New Testament,’ writes Catholic theologian [René] Laurentin."
+Awake! is not averse to misquoting and twisting the words of Catholic writers when doing so can help them slam the Church.
+Referring to Mary, the anonymous writer says, “The [Catholic] Church claims she was always virgin.
+While the Bible itself specifically states that Mary was ‘a virgin’ before giving birth to Jesus, ‘virginity after childbirth is not indicated in the New Testament,’ writes Catholic theologian [René] Laurentin.”
 This makes it seem that Laurentin, an expert in Mariology, disbelieves in the perpetual virginity of Mary.
 Quite the opposite.
-What he was saying is that the New Testament doesn’t say, in so many words, that Mary remained a virgin after Jesus’ birth—and it also doesn’t say she didn’t.
+What he was saying is that the New Testament doesn’t say that Mary remained a virgin after Jesus’ birth—and it also doesn’t say she didn’t.
 But this quote is a typical example of how the WTS will cite sources in a selective and slanted manner: First, readers of WTS publications are never given the context of the sources cited.
 Second, the WTS will quote only a portion of relevant passages, giving the appearance that the author holds a view directly opposite of what he or she actually believes—and this opposite view conveniently supports WTS beliefs.
 Third, the WTS rarely provides sufficient references for their sources, leaving readers unable to check the sources for themselves.

 Perfectly good arguments can be made that the New Testament does, indeed, establish Mary’s perpetual virginity, but Laurentin was only acknowledging that we won’t find in the text a line that says, “And Mary never had any other children.”
 We are left to infer that from other facts given to us in the text.

 The Jehovah’s Witnesses’ other magazine is The Watchtower.
 Twenty-two million copies of each issue are printed in well over 100 languages, and about a third of those copies are in English.
-(Awake! has a somewhat smaller circulation.)

 The next paragraph is a give-away.
 It throws a bright light on the author’s confusion.
 It says: “Some argue that the mere acceptance of traditions into the Church justifies them.
 Said the Second Vatican Council in 1965: ‘It is not from sacred Scripture alone that the Church draws her certainty about everything which has been revealed.
 Therefore both sacred Tradition and sacred Scripture are to be accepted and venerated with the same sense of devotion and reverence.’”

 The confusion here is equating mere traditions—customs or ways of doing things—with Tradition, the oral teaching given by Jesus to the apostles and passed through their successors, the bishops.
-Vatican II, in this passage, was talking about "upper-case" Tradition, not "lower-case" tradition.
-The writer for The Watchtower was either grossly ignorant of the meaning of Catholic terms, or he tried to pull a fast one here, knowing that the word "Tradition"—also called "sacred Tradition"—implies something other than mere "tradition"—or "human tradition."
+Vatican II, in this passage, was talking about “uppercase” Tradition, not “lowercase” tradition.
+The writer for The Watchtower was either grossly ignorant of the meaning of Catholic terms, or he tried to pull a fast one here, knowing that the word “Tradition”—also called “sacred Tradition”—implies something other than mere “tradition”—or “human tradition.”

 In any event, there is nothing wrong with All Souls’ Day.
 The Bible teaches that we should pray for the dead (2 Macc.
 12:44-45—though Witnesses rely on the Protestant canon of Scripture, which cut this book out of the Bible).
 And no serious historian would claim that All Souls’ Day is in any way derived from the Buddhist festival Ullambana—though this is precisely the conclusion suggested from the way the WTS presents its sources.